Mar 09, 2021

-Overall, a content management system is a web application that allows website owners, editors, and authors to manage their website and publish content without any programming knowledge.
+A CMS is a web application that allows website owners, editors, and authors to manage their websites and publish content without any programming knowledge.

 WordPress.org is the website you need if you want to run a self-hosted WordPress site.
 Here, you can download the platform and find a plethora of free plugins and themes.
 To host your own website, you also need to register a domain and sign up for a web hosting plan.

 If you have a small business you will also find WordPress to be a good solution for your website.
-Although WordPress is extremely popular with SMEs, it’s more and more frequently used by large corporations, too.
+Although WordPress is extremely popular with SME, it’s more and more frequently used by large corporations, too.

 As WordPress has a low cost of maintenance and a relatively flat learning curve, it’s not surprising that it’s the favorite platform of charities and churches as well.
 Thanks to WordPress, these days more nonprofits have an online presence than ever before.